fluent/fluent-bit-docs/administration/troubleshooting.md

 [0] dummy.0: [1674805466.973669512, {"message"=>"dummy"}]
 ...
 ```
-Next, in another window, activate Tap including standard output and the parameters wanted, in this case "format": "json":
+Next, in another window, we activate Tap including the output, in this case standard output, and the parameters wanted, in this case "format": "json":

 ```shell
 $ curl 127.0.0.1:2020/api/v1/trace/input_dummy -d '{"output":"stdout", "params": {"format": "json"}}'